 Academic Minor in Polish Studies

 As of Fall 2011, students may elect a Minor in Polish Studies composed of courses from several Departments.
 This is a major advance in the history of Polish studies at CCSU.
 Students interested in Poland-or Eastern Europe in general-can now supplement their major program with this focused complimentary choice.
-For any further information please contact the prorgam's director, M. B. B. Biskupski at email@example.com.
+For any further information please contact the program's director, M. B. B. Biskupski.

 The following scholarships administered by the CCSU Foundation are related to the Polish and Polish American Studies program.
 The online application period for Foundation scholarships runs from December 1 to February 1 each year.
 Typically, awards are determined during the spring semester for students who will be enrolled at CCSU in the following fall semester.